B2B Inbound Marketing: Your Guide to a B2B Inbound Marketing Strategy

 At the top of the funnel, you simply want to inform users and provide them with beneficial information about any topic relating to your industry, products, or services.

 For example, check out this blog on the Bones Coffee blog.
 The content doesn’t mention the business, or even that you can purchase this kind of coffee from them.
 It simply aims to inform.
-Check out the whole blog post to get a feel for TOFU content!

 This is an excellent example of top-of-the-funnel content.